ANOVA gauge R&R

 ANOVA gauge repeatability and reproducibility is a measurement systems analysis technique that uses an analysis of variance (ANOVA) random effects model to assess a measurement system.

 The evaluation of a measurement system is not limited to gauge but to all types of measuring instruments, test methods, and other measurement systems.

+Types

+There are three types of Gauge R&R studies: crossed, nested, and expanded.